tschaefer/vagrantctl/README.md

                           vm base directory
 ```

-The base-directory can also be configured with in a configuration file
+The base-directory can also be configured within a configuration file
 *.vagrantctl* located in the user home directory.
 ```
 [vagrantctl]